zew/go-questionnaire/README.md

 ## Semantics

-* Package `generators` contains programs for creating a questionaire.
+* Package `generators` contains programs for creating various questionaires.
-The  questionaire is encoded as JSON file and serves as template for the survey.
+Questionaires are encoded as JSON file serving as template data entry.

-* Multiple independent surveys are separated by URL path.
+* Different questionaires are separated by URL path.

-* Pulling in of the results is accomplished by the independent package `transferrer`.
+* Survey results are pulled in by the independent package `transferrer`.

 ## Data thrift

-* Surveys contain no personal data - only one user id, the questions and the answers.
+* Surveys contain no personal data - only a user ID, the questions and the answers.

-* The transferrer pulls the responses in.
+* The transferrer pulls the responses in-house.

-* From then on, the results can be fed into any JSON reading application.
+* In-house, the results are fed into any JSON reading application.

 ## Technical design principles